Dave Taylor (ice hockey): Junior and college career

 Taylor found himself playing Junior A for his hometown Onaping Falls Huskies of the Northern Ontario Junior Hockey League in 1973 where he recorded 67 goals and 76 assist to total 143 points in 45 games.

 After one season with Onaping Falls with him graduating from high school.
-Taylor played four seasons of college hockey at Clarkson University, where he still holds the school record for career points (251) goals (98) and assists (153) as well as single season goals (41) assists (67) and points (108) in the 1976-77 campaign where he led all of NCAA that year and won the ECAC Hockey player of the year award. in comparison, opposing teams scored a combined 127 goals on Clarkson that year.
+Taylor played four seasons of college hockey at Clarkson University, where he still holds the school record for career points (251) goals (98) and assists (153) as well as single season goals (41) assists (67) and points (108) in the 1976–77 campaign where he led all of NCAA that year and won the ECAC Hockey player of the year award. in comparison, opposing teams scored a combined 127 goals on Clarkson that year.
+He graduated with a bachelor's of science degree in industrial management in 1977.
+In 1992, he was honored by Clarkson with induction into the Athletics Hall of Fame and the Golden Knight Award (the highest alumni honor).
+He was granted an honorary Doctor of Science degree in 1997 and was awarded the Golden Knight Award, Clarkson's highest alumni honor, in 2002.
+In celebration of 50 years of ECAC Hockey in 2011, Taylor was named to the All-Time Top 50 Players list.

-Taylor also played 7 games with the Fort Worth Texans of the Central Hockey League during the 1976–77 season putting up 2 goals and 4 assists for 6 points.
+Taylor also played seven games with the Fort Worth Texans of the Central Hockey League during the 1976–77 season putting up two goals and four assists for six points.